The ancient Egyptians lived in a society that is considered to be one of the most fascinating in human history.

 These symbols played a key role in passing cultural knowledge from one generation to the next, as they were written in the form of hieroglyphs on temple walls and obelisks, and used in ancient religious rituals involving both the living and the dead.

-One such hieroglyphic symbol is the Eye of Horus, which is arguably the most recognized symbol in ancient Egypt.
+One such hieroglyphic symbol is the Eye of Horus (The Egyptian Eye), which is arguably the most recognized symbol in ancient Egypt.
 The Eye is named after one of the most powerful and influential Egyptian gods that made up the Ennead, Horus.

 In this guide, we will focus on the various mythological aspects of the eye and why ancient Egyptians held it in such regard.
 To understand this, we will discuss the following: